Geostrategy in Taiwan: History

 The Third Taiwan Strait Crisis in 1996 and the 1997 Asian financial crisis show that the safety, security and stability of Taiwan does affect the steadiness of the East Asia region.

-The PRC's attitude towards Taiwan also reflects the need of security for mainland China to compete with the United States.
+In terms of its geostrategic importance Randall Schriver called Taiwan “today’s Indo-Pacific Fulda Gap.” however its importance has been questioned by other American scholars.

 Values

 After political transition from one party authoritarian to modern democracy, there are now multiple parties participating in competitive campaigns in local and national elections in Taiwan, including but not limited to municipal mayors and the president of Taiwan.
 The economy of Taiwan is highly dependent on foreign trade utilizing the sea lane.

 International Environmental Partnership

 In April 2014, the International Environmental Partnership was founded in Taipei, Taiwan by Environmental Protection Administration Taiwan, with founding partner from U.S. Environmental Protection Agency to address the following environmental challenges: